 In Hawaii, different tax brackets are applicable to different filing types.
 Married couples filing their Hawaii income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.

 Our Hawaii tax brackets have been updated for tax year 2014.
 States often adjust their tax brackets on a yearly basis, so make sure you are using the current 2014 tax brackets!

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Hawaii are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Hawaii are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.